spacestangs/hestia-wordpress-install-CLI/README.md

-# vestacp-wordpress-installer
+# Hestia-wordpress-installer
-Automatic Wordpress Installer for VestaCP
+Automatic Wordpress Installer for HestiaCP

 ## Note: This is in development stage.